gkcogz/Python/README.md

 # Python
-On my profile, you will find chapters of 'Python without Fear' by Brian Overland.
-And Notion notes.
+I have chapters of 'Python without Fear' by Brian Overland on my profile, along with Notion notes.